 So, it isn’t a surprise that 68% of companies have experienced an increase in their sales after launching mobile-first web designs.

 Actionable call to action buttons

-The biggest mistake small businesses have been making for years is not having a call-to-action button.
+The biggest mistake website design and management for small businesses have been making for years is not having a call-to-action button.
 In fact, 70% of small and medium businesses lack a CTA button.

 And those that do have one don’t make them effective enough.
 They usually put “learn more” or “contact us” under compelling copies and call it a day.

 But good CTAs can generate amazing results, so it’s important to make them actionable.